Idea

 Challenges Of Digital Training

 No type of training is without challenges.
-While we are firm believers in the power of digital training, it might not always be the right solution for every type of training.
-There are times when everyone must be on at the same time.
-Or, perhaps it’s best to bring them all in the same room.
+While we firmly believe in the power of digital training, it might not always be the right solution for every kind of training.
+There are times when everyone must be on at the same time, or perhaps it’s best to bring them all into the same room.

 Digital training isn’t the best training method for every problem or every organization.